Sparse bounds for maximal triangle and bilinear spherical averaging operators: Abstract Sparse Domination Theorem

-In Section \ref{secFullMax} we indicate how the proofs here can be modified to prove sparse bounds for the full maximal triangle averaging operator, and indicate how similar techniques will work for convolutions with other measures as long as one has the required continuity properties for the corresponding single-scale maximal operator, as one does in the triangle average case.
-We have: \begin{theorem} Let $L_t$ be a bilinear convolution with a compactly supported finite Borel measure $\mu$ satisfying an $L^p$-improving estimate
+In Section \ref{secFullMax} we indicate how the proofs here can be modified to prove sparse bounds for the full maximal triangle averaging operator, and indicate how similar techniques will work for convolutions with other measures as long as one has the required continuity properties for the corresponding single-scale maximal operator.
+We now remind the reader of the statement of Theorem \ref{thm01}. \begin{theorem} Let $L_t$ be a bilinear convolution with a compactly supported finite Borel measure $\mu$ satisfying an $L^p$-improving estimate

 and let $\mf{B}$ be the \textit{boundedness set} of all triples $(1/p, 1/q, 1/r)$ such that

 Suppose that $L_t$ satisfies an $L^p$-continuity estimate

 for some $\eta_1, \eta_2 > 0$ for each $(1/p, 1/q, 1/r)$ in the interior of $\mf{B}$.
 Then for each $(1/p, 1/q, 1/r)$ with $r \geq p,q$ and $r > 1$ in the interior of $\mf{B}$ we have the sparse form bound